-Cinco de Mayo, the spicy version of St. Patrick's Day — where everybody celebrates, but no one is entirely certain why — lands this Friday.
+Cinco de Mayo, the spicy version of St. Patrick's Day — where everybody celebrates, but no one is entirely certain why — lands soon.
 But don't worry, you've still got time to create some easy party decor.
 With cacti party favors, a drinks umbrella wreath and even a vegan taco recipe, we've gathered the best Cinco de Mayo crafts to help you ring in the 5th of May with bold style.

 Raid your water coolor for these mini Cinco de Mayo pinatas, made from two paper cones and hot glue.
 This craft for kids can also serve as a fun party activity, particularly if accompanied by a Wonkian collection of candy and sweets.
 Head to One Charming Party for the free Cinco de Mayo mini pinata tutorial.

 For a unique gift, send your guests home with this prickly party favor.
 The cacti can even be set up in a cheap margarita glass.
 Consider adding after-care instructions, perhaps printed onto a tiny paper crafts sombrero.

 With the margaritas flowing, how can you not set up a Cinco de Mayo photo booth?
 Pancho mustaches, paper sombreros and even a luche libre wrestling mask are just a few of the Mexican merriment printables you might consider offering to your guests.
 To buy these Cinco de Mayo photo booth printables, check out Thinking of You Designs.

 Jackfruit, a starchy banana-like edible, offers a vegan alternative to that common Cinco de Mayo recipe, carne asada tacos.
 The produce is most commonly found canned at Asian food markets, but lucky Southerners may find the round orbs at more exotic outdoor markets.
 Get the free vegan Cinco de Mayo taco recipe from this CraftFoxes post.